kawu/dawg-ord/README.md

 The library implements *directed acyclic word graphs* (DAWGs) internally represented as *minimal acyclic deterministic finite-state automata*.
-The implemented version of DAWG is, semantically, a map from sequences of alphabet symbols (keys) to values.
+The implemented version of DAWG can be seen as a map from sequences of alphabet symbols (keys) to values.

 The library allows to build DAWGs over any symbols and values